xianzhi-wu/UTwente-TCS-M2-Project/README.md

 After the handshake, log in to the system by entering 'LOGIN~[your name]'.
 Once logged in, enter 'QUEUE' to wait for the game to start.

 Once there are at least two players in the queue, a game session will commence.

+To move the balls, you'll use the 'MOVE~[number]' command, where [number] corresponds to the row or column containing the balls you want to move.

+Wire protocols such as HELLO, LOGIN, QUEUE, and MOVE are use to establish communication and interact with the game server.